13dev/lw-symfony/README.md

 ### Notes

 - Due to lack of time I was unable to complete all the points I wanted.
-- So the im reading the data from the xlsx file and locking only to read, restricting to a certain number of columns and ignoring empty cells.
+- This project is reading the data from the xlsx file and locking only to read, restricting to a certain number of columns and ignoring empty cells.
+- This project is using some OOP software design patterns like Adapter, Repository, Iterator; (Builder, Factory to be implemented)

 ### Data from excel
 ![Data from excel](docs/img.png)